RiRe/GC-API/source/index.html.md

 <aside style="color: white;">Requires user authentication with right <b>promoter</b></aside>

-This endpoint allows promoters to view order they have placed.
+This endpoint allows promoters to view orders they have placed.
 As they have entered the customer data by theirselves, there is no privacy problem in showing this data to promoters.

 ### Query parameters